-Many default functions are controlled via the Server Settings menu, including standard ResourceFirst system defaults (such as session timeout and page row count), Time tracking settings, thresholds for demand and forecast color coding, and report server settings.
+Many default functions are controlled via the Server Settings menu, including standard ResourceFirst system defaults (such as session timeout and page row count), Time tracking settings, thresholds for demand and forecast color coding, the Allocation Algorithm, and report server settings.

 The Server Settings menu can be accessed by clicking Administration->Server Settings).

-There are four main sections in the Server Settings Menu.
+There are seven main sections in the Server Settings Menu.
 Use the +/- controls to expand/collapse each section and scroll bar to navigate if needed within a section.

-Let's take a look at the General settings in more detail, referencing the image below:
+Let's take a look at the General settings in more detail, referencing the images below: